Can Any Celebrant Marry You in Ireland?

 What Is This All About?

-There are some requirements to comply with, you must lodge your NOIM with the HSE at least 3 months before your wedding date, and this can be done up to 12 months in advance of your wedding.
-My advice for those who wish to be married less than 12 months from now, is to book your HSE appointment right away, even if you haven’t yet chosen your wedding venue or your celebrant/solemniser.
 Make your appointment a good few weeks away, giving yourself plenty of time to choose your wedding venue and your Celebrant/Solemniser.
 If you haven’t yet chosen your Celebrant you may wish to read my article Can a Celebrant Legally Marry You for some essential advice that you should not be without.

-How to Book Your In-person NOIM Appointment
+How to Book Your Notification Appointment

-If you wish, you can contact your nearest HSE Civil Registration Office to book your appointment over the phone.
-If you prefer, for most offices you can also book your notification appointment online which can save a lot of time.
+Contact your nearest HSE Civil Registration Office to book your appointment either by email, or over the phone.
+If you are living in Ireland, most HSE Civil Registration Offices you can also book your notification appointment online which can save a lot of time.
 You can also email the office directly.
-For a list of HSE Civil Registration Office contacts see this page.
+You can’t book your appointment online if you are living abroad.
+You must contact the HSE Office of your choice by phone or email.

 If you email the HSE office located most conveniently to you they will confirm what documentation they need you to bring with you for your circumstances.
 Your documentation may include: